1. What is docetaxel?

 Skin reactions

-It usually affects the palms of the hands and soles of the feet, but you may also have symptoms in other areas such as the skin on the knees or elbows.
+Some people have a skin reaction called hand-foot syndrome (palmar-plantar erythrodysesthesia).
+It usually affects the palms of the hands and soles of the feet, but you may also have symptoms in other areas like the skin on the knees or elbows.

 Nail reactions

-Nails can become more brittle and cracked.
-Occasionally the nail may lift off the nail bed and fall out, but nails will grow back.
+Occasionally the nail may lift off the nail bed and fall out, but they’ll grow back.

 As you’re more at risk of infection while having chemotherapy, report any signs of infection such as redness, heat, swelling or pain in or under your fingernails and toenails to your treatment team.